SaiAshish9/Apache-Camel-ActiveMQ/README.md

 # Apache-Camel-ActiveMQ

 ```
-Apache ActiveMQ is an open source , java based message broker which supports a wide range of transport protocols including REST,
+Apache ActiveMQ is an open source , java based message broker which supports a wide range of transport
-MQTT, AQMP, & WebSockets
+protocols including REST,MQTT, AQMP, & WebSockets

 Use Cases: